eatyourpeas/stpeg/_events/autumn-2025.md

     logo: "/assets/images/neurocrine-logo.png"
   - name: "Novo Nordisk"
     logo: "/assets/images/novo-nordisk-logo.png"
-acknowledgements: "This meeting is multi-sponsored kindly by Merck Serono, Neurocrine, Novo Nordisk in exchange for stand space.
+acknowledgements: "This meeting is multi-sponsored kindly by Merck Serono, Neurocrine in exchange for stand space.
 The sponsors have no influence on the academic agenda."
 ---

 Join us for the STPEG Autumn Meeting 2025 at Guy's Hospital, London.
 This afternoon and evening event brings together paediatric trainees, SAS, and paediatric consultants with special interest in endocrinology/diabetes from across the South Thames region.